mohammadnassiri/SimpleContactBook/README.md

 npm start
 ```

+**Notice:** Please delete db.sqlite3 if you have used docker to start the project and want to try manual setup.

 ## Use
 Now you can go to http://localhost or http://127.0.0.1 in your browser to see the project.
 Just enter a username and password to login or register(if username not exists).